JordanHiggins777/Engineering_4_NoteBook/README.md

 # when the counter ($ - a variable) is less than 10:
 do
 ```
-at this point ive forgotten how I got this code but here it is.
+at this point I've forgotten how I got this code but here it is, all this assignment is is alternateing Led blinks much like many other engineering assignments.
+The only difference is the bash part but it's diferences in formatting and things like gpio pin out vs output.
 ## Diagram:
 ## Reflection:
 Its mainly a lot of learning what bash is and figuring out how to not to think in "python".
+It's just a bit of change in look, however I still prefer python overall maybe I'm just set in my ways.
 </p>
 </details>
   <details>
 <summary>GPIO Pins:Python   </summary>

 ## Objective:
-Do the same thing as the previous assignment but in python
+Do the same thing as the previous assignment but in python.
 ## Prossess:
 This assignment is pretty simple the biggest challenge is not think about the code in a "bash" mindset.
+At this point I was thinking of how to convert bash code to python code when the best way to go about it is just to make new code thats a python led blink.
 ## Code Explanation:
 ```
 from gpiozero import LED